daohoangson/flutter_widget_from_html/packages/core/README.md

 A Flutter package for building Flutter widget tree from HTML (supports most popular tags and stylings).

 This `core` package implements html parsing and widget building logic so it's easy to extend and fit your app's use case.
-It tries to render an optimal tree: use `RichText` with specific `TextStyle`, merge spans together, show images in `AspectRatio`, etc.
+It tries to render an optimal tree: use `RichText` with specific `TextStyle`, merge text spans together, show images in sized box, etc.

 If this is your first time here, consider using the [`flutter_widget_from_html`](https://pub.dev/packages/flutter_widget_from_html) package as a quick starting point.